-LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|
+|LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Part D plans in New York offer a standalone option for those who need prescription medication coverage.
 Medigap does not cover prescriptions; only some Medicare Advantage plans do, making this a viable and necessary countermeasure for many people.

 Aetna’s plan comes in with a three-star rating.
 With this plan, you get a $7.20 premium, a relatively low and accessible cost for many—Aetna’s deductible averages around $480.

 UnitedHealthcare’s plan boasts a $34.20 premium, a higher cost for a higher-quality program.
 UnitedHealthcare’s plan ranks at four stars.
 Expect a deductible of around $310, lower than most of our list.

 Another great four-star plan is Humana.
 The premium sits somewhere in the middle of the options on our list at $25.00.
 Expect a deductible of $480 per month, about the average of what you would expect from Part D plans.

-  Medicare Special Needs Plans in Syracuse, New York
+The average cost of Medicare Part D plans in Syracuse, New York

 Special Needs Plans (or SNPs) fit into a subset of Medicare Advantage plans in Syracuse, New York, for people with special needs.
 SNPs help people specifically with chronic disabilities or special needs.